rafalp/Misago/docs/coding_style.rst

 Links pointing at classes instead of functions should use lowercase letters and undersores.
 This means that link pointing at "ForumThreads" should be named "forum_threads".

 If link parameters represent model fields, name them using model_field scheme.
 This means that if your link contains UserWarn's id and slug, name those parameters user_warn_id and user_warn_slug in your link and view.
 In rare cases you may want link parameters point at two instances of same model.
-If this is the case add use more descriptive prefix instead of one from model name (ergo "quoted_p").
+If this is the case add use more descriptive prefix instead of one from model name (ergo "quoted_post").

 Views and Forms